-Sometimes the chemotherapy drug is loaded into special beads.
 Chemoembolisation is sometimes called TACE (trans-arterial chemoembolisation) or CT-ACE (computerised tomography-guided arterial chemoembolisation).

-The doctor passes the catheter up along the artery until it reaches the blood vessels that take blood to the liver and tumour.
+The doctor passes the catheter along the artery until it reaches the blood vessels that take blood to the liver and tumour.
 You have an x-ray of the blood vessels at the same time.
 This is called an angiogram.
 A dye is put into the blood vessel through the catheter.
-This shows the blood supply on the x-ray so the doctor sees exactly where the catheter is.
+This shows the blood supply on the x-ray so the doctor can see where the catheter is.
 After this, they slowly inject the chemotherapy into the liver through the catheter.
 The doctor then injects a gel or tiny plastic beads to block the blood supply to the tumour.
 The beads may contain a chemotherapy drug.

 Chemoembolisation can cause side effects such as:

 - pain in the upper right side of the abdomen